monishreddy173/Chicken-disease-classification-project/README.md

 dvc dag

 # AWS-CICD-Deployment-with-Github-Actions
-1. Login to AWS console.
+# 1. Login to AWS console.
-2. Create IAM user for deployment
+# 2. Create IAM user for deployment
-## with specific access
+#with specific access

 1. EC2 access : It is virtual machine